Major Olympian — Amanda Bingson

 Bingson is currently majoring in interdisciplinary studies with areas of study in physical education and psychology.

 "My degree has given me the opportunity to prepare for what I want to do after my career in athletics," she says.
 She hopes to use her experience and education to help future collegiate student-athletes meet their goals and aspirations.

-In the fall, she will be completing an internship at Texas State University in the track and field program under the supervision of throws Coach Greg Watson.
+She completed an internship at Texas State University in the track and field program under the supervision of throws Coach Greg Watson.

 Social Sciences Graduate, Spring 2012 — Jackson Nightshade

 I am currently a graduate student studying to become a licensed MFT through UNLV’s Marriage and Family Therapy program.

 I find multiple things valuable about my interdisciplinary studies degree.
 Being already involved in trans* and gender nonconforming issues when I transferred to UNLV in 2009, I knew I needed a flexible program that would let me pull my interests in psychology, sociology, women’s studies, and anthropology together under one degree.
 Having an IDS option available allowed me to tailor my classes to fit my passions and interests while still receiving the structure I needed to keep me on a timely graduation path.
 As an unintended boon, my social science studies focus has given me an edge when it comes to grasping interdisciplinary concepts in my graduate classes.